Demon-Seed/HazumiPregnation-Mod-Proofreading/README.md

 # Mod Credits
  - Exhibitionism Mod: XYZone
- - Rich House Mod: PreggoLover
- - The Rest of the Mods: NamelessDEV
+ - The Rest of the Mods: Parent Folder Name

 # Example Changes